youlandinc/loanpass-sdk-java/README.md

-# Overview Of The LoanPASS SDK For Java #
+# Overview of the LoanPASS SDK for Java #
 The SDK was designed to make LoanPASS APIs to be easily accessible with just a few lines of code.
 Here are the highlighted features:
 - Provided both sync and async versions of the LoanPASS APIs